trane-project/trane-music/courses/minor_scale/lesson_D_sharp/exercise_5/front.md

-What note is degree number 5 of the D♯ minor scale?
+What note is degree number 5 of the D♯ Minor scale?